 - indipendence of auditors and rules of behaviour;

-- the internal control system;
+- the internal control system and the external audit;

 - disclosure of economic and financial informations;